← All Conditions

 Success rate

-Over 95% for palmar (hand) hyperhidrosis, and high for facial sweating and blushing.
+Greater than 95% for palmar (hand) hyperhidrosis in most published series, and 83% for facial sweating.
 The effect is immediate — most people wake with dry hands

 The honest trade

-Most people get some compensatory sweating elsewhere, usually mild, occasionally significant (about 1–2%).
+Most people get some compensatory sweating elsewhere, usually mild, occasionally significant for a small minority.
 This is discussed fully before any decision

 The honest version is not ‘a 95% cure’